wymeditor/wymeditor/docs/wymeditor_development/testing_wymeditor.rst

-The QUnit test suite is run automatically using the ``test`` Grunt task with several different versions of jQuery whenever commits are submitted to the Git repositiory for the project.
+The QUnit test suite is run automatically using the ``test`` Grunt task with several different versions of jQuery whenever commits are submitted to the Git repository for the project.

 Any submitted pull requests should pass these tests.

-Selenium Tests
+Selenium tests
 ==============

 QUnit operates within the confines of JavaScript.